-Heading into the pandemic, Guam's overall financial condition had shown signs of improvement but continues to remain stressed.
-The general fund has a lengthy history of producing recurring annual operating deficits.
-Though, in four of the past six years, the general fund has produced a surplus after net transfers, including a surplus of \$46.3 million in fiscal year 2020 and \$30.4 million in 2021.
-Even still, while the accumulated general fund deficit improved from \$47.8 million in fiscal year 2018 to an accumulated deficit of \$1.5 million, the unassigned general fund deficit remains significant at \$108.1 million (-15.4% of expenditures) in fiscal year 2020.
+Heading into the pandemic, Guam's overall financial condition had shown signs of improvement, but continues to remain stressed.
+The general fund has had a lengthy history of producing recurring annual operating deficits.
+In four of the past six years, the general fund has produced a surplus after net transfers, including a surplus of \$46.3 million in fiscal year 2020 and \$30.4 million in 2021.
+Even still, while the accumulated general fund deficit improved from \$47.8 million in fiscal year 2018 to an accumulated deficit of \$1.5 million, the unassigned general fund deficit remained significant at \$108.1 million (-15.4% of expenditures) in fiscal year 2020.
 Of note.
 Guam has received various rounds of stimulus from the federal government since the start of the pandemic and has received an estimated \$556 million in direct aid as part of the American Rescue Plan Act (ARPA) in 2021 according to the National Conference of State Legislatures.
-Just as important, as part of the ARPA.
+Of equal note, as part of the ARPA.
 Guam will now be reimbursed by the Federal Government for the earned income tax credit, which has historically been an unfunded federal mandate for the Government of Guam and is expected to provide approximately \$55 million to the general fund.
-Throughout the pandemic, the government was focused on balancing its budget, and for fiscal year 2023, it expects to generate another surplus and deposit 2% into its rainy day fund.
+Throughout the pandemic, the government prioritized balancing its budget, and for fiscal year 2023, it expects to generate another surplus and deposit 2% into its "rainy day" fund.
+The government's fiscal condition continues to improve through fiscal year 2024.

-Guam maintains a relatively leveraged balance sheet, completing fiscal year 2021 with roughly \$989 million of net tax-supported debt.
-While understanding that Guam as a territory is not a direct comparison to states, Guam's debt levels on a per capita basis of approximately \$6,200 significantly exceeds Moody's 2021 50-state median of \$1,179.
+Guam maintains a relatively leveraged balance sheet, completing fiscal year 2021 with roughly \$1.0 billion of net tax-supported debt.
+While Guam's status as a territory is not a direct comparison to states, Guam's debt levels on a per capita basis of approximately \$6,200 nonetheless significantly exceeds Moody's 2022 50-state median of \$1,178.
 Higher debt levels are partially attributable to the territory's responsibility for government services generally provided by both state and local governments.

 The government closed its defined benefit plan to new members in 1995 and replaced it with a defined contribution plan, resulting in a more favorable pension funding situation.
-Of note, pursuant to legislation passed in 2016, eligible employees in the defined contribution plan had the option to transfer into a new hybrid defined benefit-contribution plan, DB 1.75, during 2017.
-Guam reported that approximately 3,379 of 8,947 defined contribution plan members elected to transfer to the new plan during the eligibility window.
-As reported in the fiscal year 2021 audit (with a measurement date in 2020), the reported aggregate net pension liability of \$1.1 billion across their defined benefit plan with a funded ratio of 54%.
-Guam also has an aggregate \$1.7 billion unfunded actuarial accrued OPEB liability, as of September 30, 2021.
+Of note, pursuant to legislation passed in 2016, eligible employees in the defined contribution plan were granted the option to transfer into a new hybrid defined benefitcontribution plan, DB 1.75, during 2017.
+Guam reported that approximately 3,379 of 8,947 defined contribution plan members elected to transfer into the new plan during the eligibility window.
+As reported in the fiscal year 2022 audit (with a measurement date in 2021), the reported aggregate net pension liability was \$1.1 billion across the defined benefit plan, with a funded ratio of 62%.
+As of September 30, 2022, Guam's aggregate unfunded actuarial accrued OPEB liability was \$1.9 billion.

-As of May 1, 2023, Guam's general obligation debt was rated by Moody's at Ba1, with a positive outlook.
+As of March 1, 2024, Guam's general obligation debt was rated by Moody's at Baa3, with a stable outlook.
 S&P rated Guam's general obligation debt BB-, with a stable outlook.